-.
 The Internet Crime Complaint Center (IC3)

-The Internet Crime Complaint Center (IC3) is a partnership between the Federal Bureau of investigation (FBI) and the National White Collar Crime Center (NW3C).
+The internet Crime Complaint Center (IC3) is a partnership between the Federal Bureau of investigation (FBI) and the National White Collar Crime Center (NW3C).
 IC3's mission is to serve as a vehicle to receive, develop, and refer criminal complaints regarding the rapidly expanding arena of cyber crime.
-The IC3 gives the victims of cyber crime a convenient and easy-to-use reporting mechanism that alerts authorities of suspected criminal or civil violations.
-For law enforcement and regulatory agencies at the federal, state, and local level, IC3 provides a central referral mechanism for complaints involving infernet related crimes.
+The IC3 gives the vectors of cyber crime a convenient and easy-to-use reporting mechanism that alerts authorities of suspected criminal or oNI violations.
+For law enforcement and regulatory agencies at the federal, state, and local level, IC3 provides a central referral mechanism that alerts authorities of suspected criminal or oNI violations.
+For law enforcement and regulatory agencies at the federal, state, and local level, IC3 provides a central referral mechanism for complaints involving internet related crimes.

-- The Internet Crime Complaint Center - Department of Homeland Security's National Infrastructure Coordinating Center; (202) 282-9201 (report incidents relating to national security and infrastructure issues) - .
-U.S. Computer Emergency Readiness Team (U.S. CERT) (online reporting for technicians) - National Association of Attorney General's Computer Crime Point of Contact List (all state-related cyber questions)
+The Internet Crime Complaint Center

+- Department of Homeland Security's National Infrastructure Coordinating Center: (202) 282-9201 (report Incidents relating to national security and Infrastructure Issues) - U.S. Computer Emergency Readiness Team (U.S. CERT) (online reporting for technicians) - National Association of Attorney General's Computer Crime Point of Contact List (all state-related cyber questions)